 The Arctic fox does not need to shiver to increase body heat until the outside temperature drops below -70C (-94F)!

-Highlights where the Arctic Fox can be seen
+Spots where the Arctic Fox can be observed

 Ahlstrandodden and Bamsebu